 Traditional weaver's cottage in village centre with two double bedrooms, open fire, south-facing patio and WiFi.
 Great walking area.
 The only place in the world where a Dark Sky Park meets a Forest Park, Biosphere and Road Cycle Park.

 Holly Tree Cottage is situated in the heart of the conservation village of Straiton, close to the tea room, pub, shop, village hall, church and playpark.
 Two double bedrooms (one downstairs), large open fire in the sitting/dining room, which also has Sky TV, DVD, CD, games and books.
-There's a well-equipped kitchen containing gas cooker with convenient eye-level grill, microwave, fridge, dishwasher and washing machine (full size freezer in the pantry).
+There's a well-equipped kitchen containing electric cooker with ceramic hob, microwave, dishwasher and washing machine (full size fridge and freezer in the pantry).
 The shower room has a generous sized cubicle.
 Outside is a south facing patio (not enclosed) and garden furniture to enjoy al fresco meals or relax with a good book.
 Other features include free WiFi, travel cot, comfortable single chair-bed, binoculars and star charts.

 The cottage is the ideal base to explore the area.
 Straiton is close to the Dark Sky Park with its Observatory offering an extensive programme of events.
 The Galloway Forest Park is also very close with miles of tracks to walk or cycle.
 The Ayrshire Alps Road Cycling Park offers great opportunities for road cycling along quiet roads with some testing ascents.
 The village is also within the Biosphere; an area with special natural properties.

 There are several signposted walks starting from the village and many more a short distance away.
 Cornish Hill walk is superb at any time of the year as is the gorge walk at Ness Glen, leading to Loch Doon.
-The Roundhouse Cafe owner has thoughtfully provided binoculars for visitors to view the Ospreys resident from April to October.
+The Roundhouse Cafe owner has thoughtfully provided a web cam for visitors to view the Ospreys resident from April to October.
 Longer walking trails include the Ayrshire Coastal Path and River Ayr Way.